 If you brew properly, the yeast will feast on most of the sugar (along with the caffeine), and what’s left is minimal and makes the batch tolerable enough so that you don’t have to choke it down.
 Use a plastic pipette to taste-test.
 If it’s too sweet, it needs to ferment longer.

-For some perspective, I only buy kombucha in the store if it has 2-3g remnant sugar on the label.
+For some perspective, I only buy kombucha in the store if it has ~6g remnant sugar on the label (it’s hard to find any less).
 On your first go-round, pick up a plain bottle with little sugar at the store to compare to your brew so you know when it’s ready.

 how do i really know that the sugar and caffeine are gone?